Jimmy-INL/PiDrone-4/README.md

 # PiDrone
-A quadcopter powered by a Multiwii flight controller and are controlled with a Rasberry Pi 3 B. The Rasberry Pi runs a Node.js application which controls the Multiwii flight controller.
+A quadcopter powered by a Multiwii flight controller and are controlled with a Raspberry Pi 3 B. The Raspberry Pi runs a Node.js application which controls the Multiwii flight controller.
 It also uses <a href="https://socket.io/">socket.io</a> to connect to the android app that functions as a remote control.

 ## How does it work?
 The Multiwii controller looks after the 4 motors and distributes power to supply them.
-The Rasberry Pi collects the information that comes from the smartphone and relay them to the Multiwii.
+The Raspberry Pi collects the information that comes from the smartphone and relay them to the Multiwii.

 ## Hardware
 <ul>